-Stretching, like physical exercise, floods the brains with endorphins.
-Endorphins are chemicals released by the pituitary gland (located at the base of the brain) that leave us feeling euphoric.
+Stretching, like physical exercise, floods the brain with endorphins.
+Endorphins are chemicals released by the pituitary gland (located at the base of the brain) that make us feel euphoric.

-Endorphins result from the brain rewarding your body, encouraging us to repeat whatever activity released them in the first place.
-In the case of stretching, you’ll wish to stretch again, making more effort to chase the sensation it provides.
+Endorphins result from the brain rewarding the body, encouraging us to repeat whatever activity released them in the first place.
+In the case of stretching, you’ll want to stretch again, making more effort to chase the sensation it provides.

-Just be mindful of pushing the quest for endorphins too quickly.
-If you rush an attempt to flood the brain with endorphins, you risk becoming faint and light-headed.
+Just be mindful of pushing the quest for endorphins too soon.
+Rushing an attempt to flood the brain with endorphins risks making you faint and light-headed.